Thanks to 127 weeks cleanup, Olive Ridley turtles are back on Mumbai beach after 20 years

 Mumbai, March 24: Nothing is impossible, really.
 It has been proved by a bunch of environmental activists and volunteers who took up the arduous task of cleaning Mumbai's Versova beach, making it one of the biggest beach cleanup exercises in the world.
 As their effort entered the 127th week, the team got a real surprise.
 They saw what they thought the once pristine beach of Mumbai has lost forever.
 On the World Water Day, celebrated across the globe on March 22 (Thursday), the activists and volunteers while cleaning the beach saw hatchlings of a species.
 They immediately informed about their "discovery" to the state forest department.

 The officials, on their part, confirmed that the hatchlings belong to Olive Ridley turtles.
-The finding of the hatchlings holds great importance as the Olive Ridley turtles returned on Versova beach after a gap of 20 years.
+The finding of the hatchlings holds great importance as the Olive Ridley turtles returned to Versova beach after a gap of 20 years.
 The reason behind the "historic feat" is the Versova cleanup campaign started by lawyer-turned-activist Afroz Shah.
 Thanks to Shah and his friends and supporters who have been cleaning the beach for the last 127 weeks because of which the beach got back its former avatar.

 After the sighting of at least 80 babies of Olive Ridley turtles, an excited Shah broke the "fantastic" news on Twitter.
 "Week 127.
 Fantastic news for Mumbai.
 We got back Olive Ridley Sea Turtle after 20 years.
 Historic moment.
 Nested and Hatched at our beach.
 We facilitate their journey to ocean.
 Constant cleaning helps marine species.Marine conservation centre needed at @versovabeach," Shah tweeted.